suhaotian/remix-intl/remix-intl/README.md

 import { RemixBrowser } from '@remix-run/react';
 import { startTransition, StrictMode } from 'react';
 import { hydrateRoot } from 'react-dom/client';
-import { ClientProvider as IntlProvider } from 'remix-intl/react';
+import { ClientProvider as IntlProvider } from 'remix-intl';

 startTransition(() => {
   hydrateRoot(